-Samantha Katz Seal is a scholar of the human body and human difference in medieval English literature.
+Samantha Katz Seal is a scholar of the human body and human difference in medieval English literature, with a particular focus on mechanisms of heredity and reproduction.
 Her work brings together feminist theory with medieval medicine, the digital humanities, and the history of Jews and medieval anti-Judaism.
-Dr. Seal's first book, "Father Chaucer: Generating Authority in The Canterbury Tales," will be published in 2019 by Oxford University Press, as part of the Medieval Literature and Culture series.
+Dr. Seal's first book, "Father Chaucer: Generating Authority in The Canterbury Tales," was published in 2019 by Oxford University Press, as part of the Medieval Literature and Culture series.
 This book is a study of Geoffrey Chaucer's search for human authority through metaphors of poetic and paternal creation.

 Ph.D., Yale University

 M.A., Yale University

 M.Phil., Yale University

 ENGL 510: Intro to Digital Humanties

 ENGL 512: British Lit I Age of Heroes